$Z^n$-free groups are CAT(0): Gluing CAT(0) spaces

 Let $Y$ be a connected locally CAT(0) space. $Y$ is called \emph{geometrically coherent} if every covering space $X\rightarrow Y$ with $X$ connected and $\pi_1(X)$ finitely generated has the following property.
 For every compact subset $K\subset X$ there is a core $C$ of $X$ containing $K$. \end{defn}

 \begin{defn} \textbf{(Maximal separated torus)} Let $U$ be a connected geodesic metric space and $A\subset U$ be a $k$-torus, so that $A=c_1\times c_2\times\dots\times c_k$ for some non-homotopic simple closed curves $c_1, c_2,\dots, c_k\subset U$.
 We say that $A$ is a \emph{maximal torus in} $U$ if $A$ is not contained in any bigger torus $T\subset U$.
 A maximal torus $A$ is \emph{separated in} $U$ if for any torus $\hat A\subset U$ so that $A\cap\hat A\neq\emptyset$ it follows that $\hat A\subseteq A$. \end{defn} We are interested in the case when every torus of $U$ is contained in a maximal torus, and all tori maximal in $U$ are separated in $U$.
 In the language of fundamental groups, this means that every abelian subgroup of $\pi_1(U)$ is contained in a maximal abelian subgroup, and maximal abelian subgroups are conjugacy separated; in this case $\pi_1(U)$ is called a CSA group.
-Being relatively hyperbolic, $\mathbb{Z}^n$-free groups are CSA.
+It follows from~ \cite[Proposition 4.13]{Bass} (cf. also~\cite[Chapter 3, Lemma 3.9]{ChiswellBook}) that $\mathbb{Z}^n$-free groups are CSA.

 In the statement below, by a 1-torus we mean a simple closed curve.

 \begin{thm} Let $U$ be a geometrically coherent locally CAT(0) space, let $T$ be a $k$-torus for some integer $k\geq 1$, and let $\varphi\colon T\rightarrow U$ and $\phi\colon T\rightarrow U$ be local isometries.
 Furthermore, assume that both images $\varphi(T)$ and $\phi(T)$ are locally convex, maximal and separated in $U$.
 We also assume that if $\varphi(T)\neq\phi(T)$ then the $\pi_1(U)$-orbits of $\varphi(T)$ and $\phi(T)$ are distinct.
 Let $Y$ be the quotient of